El Espinar: Rivers

 Except for two small areas in the west that belong to both the Voltoya and the Cofio bassin areas, most of the local territory of the entire council is located in the upper Moros valley, so the Moros river is a tributary of the Eresma, then the Eresma is a tributary of the river Adaja, and finally the Adaja is a tributary of the Duero.

 The river Moros runs from its source at the western slope of Montón de Trigo mountain heading southwest.
 Then it turns westward and runs along the northern boundary of La Estación de El Espinar and then turns northwest heading Los Ángeles de San Rafael, although it only fringes on the westernmost side of its built-up area.

 The river Gudillos, which is the main tributary of the Moros within the local territory, has its headwaters near El Baldío area, not far from the western foothill of La Peñota mountain.
-Then it runs southwest until it reach the northern side of the AP-6 motorway, and then turns west running parallel to the motorway, encompasses the northern boundary of San Rafael, keeps going parallel to the motorway and then, two kilometres northwest of San Rafael, turns northwest until it meets the Moros river just four kilometres southeast of Los Ángeles de San Rafael.
-Two brooks that are tributary of the river Gudillos pass through the built-up area of San Rafael: The Mayor and the Gargantilla.
+Then it runs southwest until it reaches the northern side of the AP-6 motorway, and then turns west running parallel to the motorway, encompasses the northern boundary of San Rafael, keeps going parallel to the motorway and then, two kilometres northwest of San Rafael, turns northwest until it meets the Moros river just four kilometres southeast of Los Ángeles de San Rafael.
+Two brooks that are tributaries of the river Gudillos pass through the built-up area of San Rafael: The Mayor and the Gargantilla.

 The population centre of El Espinar is not approached by neither the Moros nor the Gudillos.
 However, two small brooks run through its built-up area, just El Boquerón one from the southwest and Prado Goyato one from the southeast.
 These two brooks converge near the Arciprestre de Hita primary school and, from this spot onwards, a more substantial watercourse is created with the name of La Soledad, which runs north while leaving the built-up area and continues north as a tributary to the brook of La Tejera, and finally La Tejera meets the Moros river just three kilometres southeast of Los Ángeles de San Rafael.